ibalampanis/sustainable-living/jokes.md

 - How many environmentalists does it take to change a light bulb?
 None, they use candles!\
   (This joke promotes the idea of reducing energy consumption and using alternatives to traditional light bulbs.)

+#
+And the entertainment goes on...\
+Here are some more jokes found in websites hosting sustainable living themes!

+- I don’t have a Carbon Footprint…Because I drive everywhere.\
+  (This joke satirizes the excessive use of diesel-powered vehicles and their negative impact on the environment.)

+- We all have to do our part for the environment.
+And there are many different ways one can save energy.
+I normally use the couch.
+  (Encouraging people to "get off their couch" and take action to improve the sustainability rate.)

+- If Mac users care more about the environment more than Windows users?\
+  Then why do Macs have a trash can and Windows has a recycling bin?

+- If I ride my bike twice….does that count as RE-CYCLING?
+  (Encouraging people to use more sustainable means of transport.)

+#

 I hope these jokes make you smile and encourage you to think about sustainable living!